-Director – Norman Jewison, Screenplay – Alvin Sargent, Story – Francis X. McCarthy & Jeff Rothberg, Producers – Norman Jewison, Rothberg & Arnon Milchan, Photography – David Watkin, Music – Marc Shaiman, Visual Effects Supervisor – Alan Munro, Visual Effects – Dan Krech Productions Inc, Illusion Arts (Supervisors – Syd Dutton & Bill Taylor) & VCE Inc, Special Effects Supervisor – Neil Trifunovich, Production Design – Ken Adam.
-Production Company – Yorktown/New Regency/Monarchy Enterprises/Regency Entertainment
+Director – Norman Jewison, Screenplay – Alvin Sargent, Story – Francis X. McCarthy & Jeff Rothberg, Producers – Norman Jewison, Jeff Rothberg & Arnon Milchan, Photography – David Watkin, Music – Marc Shaiman, Visual Effects Supervisor – Alan Munro, Visual Effects – Dan Krech Productions Inc, Illusion Arts (Supervisors – Syd Dutton & Bill Taylor) & VCE Inc, Special Effects Supervisor – Neil Trifunovich, Production Design – Ken Adam.
+Production Company – Yorktown/New Regency/Monarchy Enterprises/Regency Entertainment.

 Haley Joel Osment (Albert Franklin), Whoopi Goldberg (Harriet Franklin), Gerard Depardieu (Bogus), Nancy Travis (Lorraine Franklin), Denis Mercier (Monsieur Antoine), Andrea Martin (Penny), Sheryl Lee Ralph (Ruth Clark), Barbara Hamilton (Mrs Partridge), Ute Lemper (Babette), Kevin Jackson (Bob Morrison)

 Las Vegas showgirl Lorraine Franklin is killed in a car crash.
 In her will, she has appointed her foster sister Harriet who lives in Baltimore as guardian of her young son Albert.
 Harriet reluctantly accepts responsibility for Albert but has no time to be bothered with him.
 Albert is then befriended by Bogus, a large, friendly Frenchman who appears out of a colouring-in book and can only be seen by him.